SharkSnack/shiren-6/content/guides/postgame-guide.md

 Congratulations on clearing the main story!
 You're now finished with the tutorial.<br/>That's right - The main story was just the introduction to Shiren 6, and there's lots more to do!

-There are 17 other dungeons besides Serpentcoil Island (not counting hidden routes) with various rules.<br/>In addition, there's a notebook to complete, 58 achievements to aim for, and a secret title screen to unlock.
+There are 17 other dungeons besides Serpentcoil Island (not counting hidden routes) with various rules.<br/>In addition, there's a notebook to complete, 59 achievements to aim for, and a secret title screen to unlock.

 # Dungeons

 ### Dungeon List

-Reward for 2nd+ clears for dungeons that only list a 1st clear reward is a random blue sacred item.
+Reward for 2nd+ clears for dungeons that only list a 1st clear reward is a random blue sacred item.<br/>If a dungeon lists two different depths, the second depth is accessible through Sacred Tree Mode.

 <table>
   <thead>